 You can gain valuable insights into companies by making sense of their financial statements.
 Let's review the income statement, sometimes called the statement of operations.

-Consider Motley Fool Hidden Gems and Motley Fool Rule Breakers pick Blue Nile's
+Consider Motley Fool Hidden Gems and Motley Fool Rule Breakers recommendation Blue Nile's

 Working our way down the income statement, we see that various costs will be subtracted from the revenues, leaving different levels of profit.
-The item you'll find just under revenues is "cost of goods sold" (abbreviated as COGS and sometimes called cost of sales), representing the cost of producing the products or services sold.
-At Blue Nile, it's $131.6 million.
-Subtract the COGS from revenues, and you'll get a gross profit of $37.6 million.
+The item you'll find just under revenues is "cost of goods sold" (abbreviated as COGS, and sometimes called "cost of sales").
+It represents the cost of producing the products or services sold.
+At Blue Nile, it's $45.6 million.
+Subtract the COGS from revenues, and you'll get a gross profit of $11.4 million.

-Next, the remaining costs involved in operating the business, such as support staff salaries, utility bills, and advertising expenses, are subtracted, leaving the operating profit.
-Blue Nile's operating profit is $14.9 million.
-Dividing this figure by revenues yields an operating margin of 8.8%, revealing the profitability of the company's principal business.
+Next, the remaining costs involved in operating the business, such as support staff salaries, utility bills, and advertising expenses, are subtracted, leaving the operating profit (also known as operating income).
+Blue Nile's operating profit is $3.6 million.
+Dividing this figure by revenues yields an operating margin of 6%, revealing the profitability of the company's principal business.
 Looking at trends in the company's operating margin can tell us how the company is doing compared with previous years.

-Finally, after items such as taxes and interest payments are accounted for, we come to net income, near the bottom of the statement.
-Blue Nile's is $10 million.
-Dividing that figure by revenues yields a net profit margin of 5.9%.
+Finally, after items such as taxes and interest payments are accounted for, we come to net profit (more commonly known as net income), near the bottom of the statement.
+Blue Nile's is $3.1 million.
+Dividing that figure by revenues yields a net profit margin of 5%.
 This number reflects how much of every dollar of sales a company keeps as profit.

 Compare all these margins with those from previous years.
 Increasing margins indicate increasing efficiency and profitability.
 Check out the margins of the company's competitors.
 Is the company more efficient than its peers?
 Look for significant changes in revenues, SG&A (selling, general, and administrative) expenses, and costs of goods sold.